-Local jurisdictions and local governments have the opportunity to submit projects identifying a mitigation need through a Notice of Intent (NOI) for Resilient Infrastructure Program funding.
-The purpose of the NOI is to facilitate the completion of a mitigation needs assessment that HCD uses to allocate funds based on the NOI review.
+Local jurisdictions will-and local governments have the opportunity to submit project applicationsprojects identifying a mitigation need through a Notice of Intent (NOI) for Resilient Infrastructure Program funding.
+Local governments will also be eligible The purpose of the NOI is to respond facilitate the completion of a mitigation needs assessment that HCD uses to NOFAsallocate funds based on the NOI review.
 An application period will follow the allocation announcement.
 The application will require local entities to provide evidence of sufficient capacity in implementing one or more resilient infrastructure projects.
 HCD will create two rounds of funding under the Resilient Infrastructure Program and utilize the same process for 2017 and 2018 funding.